aysuaticioglu/FordOtosan_Internship/README.md

 <h2>Training the Model</h2>
 In this section, we will focus on the process of training the model we created in the previous step.
-Before starting the training step, we need to define some parameters that we will use during the training process:
+We need to define some parameters that we will use during the training process:

 ```python
 valid_size = 0.3